More4: 2012–present

 On 23 January 2012, More4 adopted a new logo and on-air branding.
 The logo and channel idents were designed by London-based design and motion company ManvsMachine and Channel 4's in-house agency, 4Creative.
 The repositioning of the brand coincided with the channel's move towards more lifestyle content and a move away from documentaries and arts.
 The idents focus on moving mechanical "scrapbooks" which also refers to the Digital Scrapbook platform.

 A new logo and branding was introduced on 27 September 2018, which included a version of the original stylised numeral "4" logo, as designed by Martin Lambie-Nairn and Colin Robinson, with the word "More" imposed on top of it.
 The branding was not a major overhaul, as the other idents stayed the same but revised.
 This was part of the Channel 4 major rebranding across all their channels.
-In November 2022, on the 40th anniversary of the original "4" logo being shown on British TV screens, Channel Four Television Corporation announced that all their channel names would be changed in 2023 to include the words "Channel 4" in them.
+In November 2022, on the 40th anniversary of the original "4" logo being shown on British TV screens, Channel Four Television Corporation announced that all their channels would be rebranded to align with the Channel 4 brand.